How To Bet On The Kentucky Derby In Colorado

 - Aurora, CO 80016

 The racing calendar at Arapahoe generally runs from around mid-May through August.
 In addition to live racing, the track also offers simulcasting of races from tracks across the nation.

 Colorado is also home to a number of OTB facilities.
-The Colorado Department of Revenue Enforcement Division keeps an updated list of legal and regulated spots, which can be found here.
+The Colorado Department of Revenue Enforcement Division keeps an updated list of legal and regulated spots.

 The record for the fastest time in the one-and-a-quarter-mile Kentucky Derby at Churchill Downs is held by Secretariat.
 Back in 1973, the legendary horse completed the race in 1:59:40, breaking the previous record of two minutes flat by Northern Dancer in 1964.
 Since Secretariat’s victory, only Monarchos has posted a time under two minutes — 1:59:97 in 2001.

 There’s actually a tie for first place.
 Both Eddie Arcaro and Bill Hartack are atop the list with five wins apiece at the Kentucky Derby.
 Arcaro’s last win came in 1952, while Hartack’s final victory was in 1969.

 The list currently stands at 13 for horses who have won all three legs of the Triple Crown: Kentucky Derby, Preakness Stakes and Belmont Stakes.

 - American Pharoah — 2015